Computationally Efficient Estimation of Localized Treatment Effects for Multi-Level, Multi-Component Interventions to

 A brute-force approach would calibrate a simulation model for each county independently and exhaustively evaluate all possible policy combinations.
 This is computationally inefficient.
-In our setting, each county is subject to five naloxone levels and five buprenorphine levels, yielding $5 \times 5 = 25$ distinct treatment conditions.
-Each condition requires hundreds of simulation replicates to reduce variability, and with 67 counties, exhaustive evaluation would demand millions of runs.
+When each of two interventions is applied at five levels, the result is $5 \times 5 = 25$ distinct treatment conditions per county.
+More generally, for $J$ interventions each applied at $\ell$ levels, the number of treatment conditions grows exponentially as $\ell^J$.
+Each condition requires hundreds of simulation replicates to reduce stochastic variability, so evaluating all conditions in a state such as Pennsylvania with 67 counties would demand hundreds of thousands of runs.
 The problem intensifies as the intervention space expands: six interventions at seven levels each would yield $7^6$ combinations.
 This challenge generalizes beyond opioid modeling.
-Any setting involving simulation-based policy evaluation across heterogeneous subgroups (counties, demographic strata, healthcare facilities) with multi-dimensional treatment spaces faces the same combinatorial barrier.
-The subgroups differ in baseline characteristics, the interventions operate at multiple levels, and the treatment response varies across both subgroups and intervention combinations.
+Any setting involving simulation-based policy evaluation across heterogeneous subgroups (counties, demographic strata, healthcare facilities) with multi-dimensional treatment spaces faces the same combinatorial barrier: The subgroups differ in baseline characteristics, the interventions operate at multiple levels, and the treatment response varies across both subgroups and intervention combinations.

 Our goal is to develop a modeling framework that efficiently estimates subgroup-level treatment effects across a high-dimensional intervention space without exhaustively simulating every subgroup-treatment combination.
 Specifically, the framework must: (1) generalize across subgroups by learning how baseline characteristics shape treatment response, (2) interpolate across treatment levels to predict outcomes for less simulated and unsimulated conditions, and (3) quantify predictive uncertainty to guide sequential allocation of simulation effort.